-Students may earn the MPA degree by completing 45 s.h. as follows: 24 s.h. in core public administration and quantitative analysis courses, 3 s.h. of internship work for pre-service students, 15 s.h. elective credit in an area of emphasis to be approved by the director of the MPA program, and 3 s.h. for the MPA professional paper:
+Students may earn the MPA degree by completing 45 s.h. as follows: 24 s.h. in core public administration and quantitative analysis courses, 3 s.h. of internship work for pre-service students, 15 s.h. elective credit in an area of emphasis to be approved by the director of the MPA program, and 3 s.h. for the MPA professional paper.

-Public administration required core courses: PADM 6100, 6110, 6120, 6140, 6160, 6161, 6230, 6260 24 s.h.
+Public administration required core courses: PADM 6100, 6110, 6120, 6140, 6160, 6161, 6230, 6260 .
+24 s.h.
 Internship 3 s.h.
 Pre-service students seeking the MPA are required to complete a 3 s.h. internship in a local, state, federal, or approved not-for-profit agency.
 Students with relevant work experience in excess of one year may apply to the director of the MPA program for exemption from this requirement.
 Those students who are exempted from this requirement will complete 42 s.h. instead of 45 s.h.
 However, no academic credit will be awarded for work experience.
 MPA professional paper 3 s.h.
 All students must enroll in PADM 6900 and complete an MPA professional paper in which they identify a public management problem or policy issue and develop a problem-resolution strategy.
 The completed paper must be defended successfully before a three-member committee of MPA faculty members (one member may be from outside the MPA faculty upon approval of the director of the MPA program).

-- - For a public administration emphasis, PADM 6130, 6150, and 6170 are highly recommended electives.
-Students may elect to complete PADM 6198 or 6199 for a maximum of 6 s.h. of independent study.
-The independent - Students may elect to complete PADM 6198 or 6199 for a maximum of 6 s.h. of independent study.
-The independent courses must be completed under the supervision of a public administration instructor in the Department of Political Science; these courses are open only to students who have completed a minimum of 12 s.h. - 3.
-For a planning emphasis, students must complete electives approved jointly by the graduate coordinator of the urban and regional planning program and the director of the MPA program. - 4.
+I. Students may elect to complete PADM 6198 or 6199 for a maximum of 6 s.h. of independent study.
+The independent courses must be completed under the supervision of a public administration instructor in the Department of Political Science; these courses are open only to students who have completed a minimum of 12 s.h.

+- 2. For a planning emphasis, students must complete electives approved jointly by the graduate coordinator of the urban and regional planning program and the director of the MPA program. - 3.
 For an emphasis in community health administration, students with a subfield in health administration should seek counseling from the graduate director of the community health program regarding requirements for certification beyond the formal MPA and Graduate School requirements.
 See Section 7, School of Allied Health Sciences, Department of Community Health, for requirements.

-Recommended elective courses: POLS 6345; PADM 6111, 6123, 6150, 6163, 6170, 6187, 6188, 6198, 6199; PLAN 6000, 6010, 6020; PSYC 5343, 6421, 6422; COHE 6000, 6502; BIOS 5010; REHB 5793, 5795.
+Recommended elective courses: POLS 6155, 6345, 6382; PADM 6111, 6123, 6150, 6163, 6170, 6187, 6188, 6198, 6199; PLAN 6000, 6010, 6020; PSYC 5343, 6421, 6422; COHE 6000, 6502; BIOS 5010; REHB 5793, 5795; EHST 6010; JUST 6502; PLAN 6015.